-[†] Please note that non-sentinel specimens relate to specimens referred to the NVRL (other than sentinel specimens) and may include more than one specimen from each case.
+[†] Please note that non-sentinel specimens relate to specimens referred to the NVRL (other than sentinel specimens) and may include more than one specimen from each case. ‡ Sentinel specimens are tested for influenza and RSV only.

 3. Regional Influenza Activity by HSE-Area